-“I’m most excited for our club leaders to gain that membership and have that face on campus […] especially for the new ones that are entering this year,” Calderon said.
+“I’m most excited for our club leaders to gain that membership and have that face on campus,” Calderon said.
 “We just want to see our clubs grow, maintain and be the best that they could be with the mission that they outlined for themselves.”

 Although many of the established clubs and organizations completed recruitment earlier in the semester, Dardano said the in-person club fair gave newer and smaller groups a space to interact with students and gain more exposure.

 “I’m just really happy that we’re able to give these clubs their opportunity because we got so many new ones,” Dardano said.
 “I want them to be able to expand, get more members and be able to do more exciting things in the organization.”

 Fifteen clubs and organizations tabled at the fair, Dardano wrote in a Feb.
 21 email to the Graphic.
 Of the eight new clubs approved this semester by the ICC, four attended the fair.

 First-year Ayon Wickramasinghe was one of the four new club leaders present.
 Wickramasinghe started the Beatbox Club this semester and said he wanted to spread the word about the club.

 “This is a brand new club so it’s pretty hard to get the name out there,” Wickramasinghe said.
 “So being out [at the club fair] where people are just walking passively, I think it’s the best way.”